datascience-gft/blog_posts/telematics/blog.md

 ```

-We can use the trained model to make predictions for unseen test dataset.
+We used the trained model to make predictions for unseen test dataset.
-Then, we can print the confusion matrix and the evaluation metrics.
+Then, we printed the confusion matrix and the evaluation metrics.
 It was shown that the model can predict the labels for the total 3,000 data entries correctly.

 ![confusion matrix](figs/confusion_matrix.png)